jetspiking/AndME/README.md

 [Releases](https://github.com/jetspiking/AndME/releases)

 # Customization
-Version 1.0.0 added customization to the launcher.
-The following can be adjusted:
+The following settings can be adjusted:

-- Tile span count
+- Portrait tile span count (scales accordingly to aspect-ratio in landscape mode)
 - Accent color (ARGB)
 - Background color (ARGB)
 - Text color (ARGB)
 - Show or hide icons in app list
 - Show or hide navigation bar
+- Show or hide system wallpaper

 # Thank you for using AndME Launcher
 If you enjoy AndME Launcher and you feel like you want to support me extra, you could consider buying me a drink by navigating to my Buy Me A Coffee account.